Are you suddenly losing a lot of hair?

 Other measures

-Thymuskin offers you a realistic assessment of your personal situation - even before you buy
+Thymuskin offers you a realistic assessment of your personal situation - even before you buy.

-»I highly appreciate the intensive personal advice that I was able to experience here.
-That helped me to work through the discouraging phases that occurred during the treatment time.
-Many Thanks!«
+" I was also pleased with the intensive personal advice I received here.
+This helped me to work through the discouraging phases that occurred from time to time.
+Thank you very much! "

 Gabriele T., Thymuskin customer